ahberg/uploads-by-proxy/readme.md

 It asks one of several remote servers what *it* thinks the IP address of your production domain is, then uses that IP to request the missing image.
 The correct domain name is sent in headers so that virtualhosts resolve.

+## Changelog

+### 2.0

+* Fix: Removed support for domain to ip service.
+* Fix: Possible to enable on mutlisite installs.